vaadin-miki/super-fields/superfields/README.md

 ### `UnloadObserver`

 A component that listens and reacts to browser's `beforeunload` events that happen for example when browser window/tab is closed.
 The support [varies between browsers](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event), but in general is quite good.
 This should work with at least the major browsers.

+**Please note**: This component is a singleton - there can be only one instance of it.
+As such, please refrain from adding the same instance into multiple layouts.

 The code is based on solution [posted by Kaspar Scherrer and Stuart Robinson](https://vaadin.com/forum/thread/17523194/unsaved-changes-detect-page-exit-or-reload).
 It does not work with `<a href>` or `Anchor` as download links, so please use [FileDownloadWrapper](https://vaadin.com/directory/component/file-download-wrapper/discussions) for that.